fuzheado/plural-singular-mapping/README.md

-Testing plural to singular mapping for art thesaurus terms that need OpenRefine reconciliation.
+Testing plural to singular mapping for art thesaurus terms that need OpenRefine reconciliation (by Andrew Lih, User:Fuzheado)

 In the GLAM domain, popular art vocabularies typically use plural (and/or capitalized) terms, such as "Mice" vs "mouse" or "Tapestries" vs "tapestry."